madworm/SOP24_300_1.00_breakout/README.md

 If you think about using this board, I suggest editing the gerber files and removing all bridge-wires you don't need before having it made (e.g. with gerbv).
 Cutting the bridges is a hell of a job.
 They ARE tiny.

+---

+Before having PC-boards made, please make sure you know about your manufacturer's peculiarities!
+Especially drill-sizes and their tolerances may vary too much and give you trouble.